dotnet/iot/README.md

 **NOTE**: This repository is still in experimental stage and all APIs are subject to changes.

+# .NET Core Versions

+Whilst most of the device binding projects target .NET Core 2.1 for backward compatibility, the sample projects target the latest stable .NET Core.
+This applies to the sample projects with each device as well as the example projects on the `/samples` directory.

 # How to Install

 You can install the latest daily pre-release build of the .NET Core System.Device.Gpio and Iot.Device.Bindings NuGet packages from the blob feed.